mcallisterliza/drama-kids/README.md

 ### Fixed Bugs

-- When I deployed my project to Github pages I realised that my website was not working correctly as the four images from my reviews section were showing as broken links.
-After some investigation I realised that I had used incorrect file paths in my code.
+- When I deployed my project to Github pages I realized that my website was not working correctly as the four images from my reviews section were showing as broken links.
+After some investigation, I realized that I had used incorrect file paths in my code.
 In my code was: "/assets/images/pic2.png".
-After revisiting the lesson on file paths I realised I needed to remove the first slash from this code for my images to work.
+After revisiting the lesson on file paths I realized I needed to remove the first slash from this code for my images to work.
 Once I removed this slash my images were working.

 - When I ran Lighthouse on my project I had an error message for my call to action button for accessibility.
-After reading the guidance from Lighthouse and re-examining my code I realised that my aria-label did not match text shown to the user on the button.
+After reading the guidance from Lighthouse and re-examining my code I realized that my aria label did not match the text shown to the user on the button.
 I corrected this error and ran Lighthouse again and gained 100% for accessibility.

-- When I deployed my project to Github I realised that my hero image did not scroll with the rest of the homepage content.
-I revisited my CSS code and realised that I had positioned my hero image as 'fixed'.
+- When I deployed my project to Github I realized that my hero image did not scroll with the rest of the homepage content.
+I revisited my CSS code and realized that I had positioned my hero image as 'fixed'.
 I corrected this and when I viewed my live project again my hero image scrolled as originally planned.

-- When I ran my HTML code through the HTML validator I recieved a number of error messages for unexpected slashes in self closing tags.
-I revisited my code and used the HTML error message as a guidance and went to the referenced line of code and found the error.
+- When I ran my HTML code through the HTML validator I received error messages for unexpected slashes in self-closing tags.
+I revisited my code and used the HTML error message as guidance.
+I then went to the referenced line of code and found the error.
 I corrected this by removing the slash.
 I then ran my HTML through the validator once more and the result came back with no error messages.

 - When I ran Lighthouse on my project my performance score was extremely low and this was due to the large images I have in my project.
 I spent a lot of time compressing each image over and over again.
 I added my new compressed images and ran Lighthouse again.
 My performance score greatly improved however it still stated that my images were too big.
-I once again attempted to compress the images further but unfortunatley I could not compress the images any further without resulting in very poor image quality.
+I once again attempted to compress the images further but unfortunately, I could not compress the images any further without resulting in very poor image quality.
 Therefore I kept the images as they were.
 My performance score has greatly improved since I compressed my images but I am unable to compress them any further.

 ### Unfixed Bugs

 - On screen sizes similar to tablets I have found that my footer has 2 white lines running horizontally through the black footer.
 Before submitting this project I did not have time to investigate and fix this bug.
-I will however revisit this at a later date to find out how to correct this error for my own learning.
+I will however revisit this at a later date to find out how to correct this error for my learning.

 ## Deployment

 ### Deployment to GitHub Pages

 - This site was deployed to GitHub pages.
 The steps I took to deploy this project:
 - In the [GitHub Repository](https://github.com/mcallisterliza/drama-kids) go to 'Settings Tab'.
-From the source section I selected the 'Main Branch' and then clicked save.
+From the source section, I selected the 'Main Branch' and then click save.
 The page then refreshes and indicates the deployment was successful.
 Access the live link [here](https://github.com/mcallisterliza/drama-kids)

-### Local Deployment
+### Local deployment

-In order to make a local copy of this project, you can clone it.
+To make a local copy of this project, clone it.
 In your IDE Terminal, type the following command to clone my repository:

 - git clone "https://github.com/mcallisterliza/drama-kids.git"